Halkerstoom History, Family Crest & Coats of Arms

 Early Origins of the Halkerstoom family

-Northumberland at Haggerston, a township, in the parochial chapelry of Ancroft, union of Berwick-upon-Tweed, Islandshire.
+The surname Halkerstoom was first found in Northumberland at Haggerston, a township, in the parochial chapelry of Ancroft, union of Berwick-upon-Tweed, Islandshire.
 The place name was listed as Agardeston in 1196 and literally meant "estate of a family called Hagard," from the Middle English or Old French surname + "tun."
-CITATION[CLOSE]

 Early History of the Halkerstoom family